flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPados3/ground.md

 !!! warning "Tug Animation"
     From the point of view of the aircraft the tug appears to be immediately attached.
 This is a sim issue as the tug's animation is not in sync with the tug-attached signal to the aircraft.
-This also allows pushback immediately although the visual tug is not yet connected to the aircraft.
+This also allows to pushback immediately although the visual tug is not yet connected to the aircraft.
     <p />
     To overcome this limitation the sim's pushback tug model would need to be changed which would conflict with